Church and State?

 thats because they translated a message wrong...

-there excuse is "the bible says to spread the lords message" which is why they had priests and missionary's shove it down indigenous tribes throats etc... and still do it to everyone else today... almost by force and fear that if the world doesn't believe then there all going to hell.
+there excuse is "the bible says to spread the lords message" which is why they had priests and missionary's shove it down indigenous tribes throats etc... and still do it to everyone else today... almost by force and fear that if the world doesn't believe then there all going to bad place.

 when i truly believe jesus would have not wanted this force nor arrogance. just a message of a warm heart and carrying person and one who follows all the good and teachings.
 Not force or arrogance at all...
 Jesus even demanded he not be worshiped, nor buildings built in his name... i guess most christians arn't very good listeners. :o